Reading JSON

 5. View Features in the Feature Information Window

 To find these unexposed attributes, click on the single feature in the Table View to select it.
 Then look in the Feature Information Window in Visual Preview.
-You can see all the attributes with children are stored on the feature as lists.
+You can see that all attributes with children are stored as lists on the feature.
 They use dot notation where their children are attributes and FME list bracket notation where there is more than one attribute-value pair in the array:

 Finformation.png